pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
-Requests handlers ("views") can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.
+Requests handlers ("views" or "tasks") can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.

-Making connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
-The documentation for your Web or worker framework may describe when to make a database connection, and your database documentation may also have some suggestions.
-It is recommended to make use of any hook or decorator or signals intended for this purpose.
-See below for suggestions.
+Setting up connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
+The documentation for your Web or worker framework may describe when to setup database connections, and your database documentation may also have some suggestions.
+It is recommended to make use of any hooks or decorators or signals intended for this purpose.
+See below for some suggestions.

 Web Tier